Muhameed06/TestingWeatherApp/README.md

 ### Weather App
 This is a weather app built with Dart and Flutter.
 It allows users to check the weather and forecast for any city and provides a settings option to toggle between temperature units.
-It was built using Clean Architecture and BLoC for State Management
+It was built using Clean Architecture and BLoC for State Management.

 ### Features